 Meal replacement shakes often contain all the basic nutrients including vitamins and minerals.
 They also have a good source of protein and fibre.
 A few have fat in the form of plant oils or omega-3 fatty acids or MCT oils.

-More specialised, premium meal replacement shakes have digestive enzymes, prebiotics, and probiotics in the mix too.
+More specialised, premium meal replacements have digestive enzymes, prebiotics, and probiotics in the mix too.

 What is the most filling meal replacement shake?